Lord-Lieutenant of Lincolnshire

 The Lord-Lieutenant of Lincolnshire (/lɛfˈtɛnənt/) is the British monarch's personal representative in the county of Lincolnshire.
 Historically, the lord-lieutenant was responsible for organising the county's militia.
 In 1871, the lord-lieutenant's responsibility over the local militia was removed.
 However, it was not until 1921 that they formally lost the right to call upon able-bodied men to fight when needed.
 Since 1660, all lord-lieutenants have also been Custos Rotulorum of Lincolnshire.

 The lord-lieutenancy is now an honorary titular position, usually awarded to a retired notable person in the county.
 Until 1975, this had been awarded to a peer connected to the county.

 List of Lord-Lieutenants of Lincolnshire

 This is a list of people who have served as Lord-Lieutenant of Lincolnshire.

 List of Vice Lord-Lieutenants of Lincolnshire

-The lord-lieutenant selects from their deputy lieutenants one to act as the vice lord-lieutenant during their tenure.
-This office is not automatically renewed on the appoint of a new lord-lieutenant.
+The lord-lieutenant selects one of his or her deputy lieutenants to act as the vice lord-lieutenant.
+This office is not automatically renewed on the appointment of a new lord-lieutenant.